 "The backgrounds are created in 3D GAMESTUDIO A6, they are textured, lit and then I place a camera at a certain position and grab a still.
 This becomes the initial background plate."

 And then after being caught, blaming outsourcing.
 On a project that it was later demonstrated was, well, not exactly new at borrowing from people.
 That version of the demo incidentally is also one of the only games ever to seemingly draw inspiration from the original Knightmare games.
-There is a reason that people didn't do that very often.
+There is a reason that people borrow from them very often.
 It can best be summed up as "They played them."

 As well as so many fond memories, it would take a full forum playthrough to fully document them.
 Say what you want about Limbo of the Lost, the tale of the captain of the Marie Celeste finding himself in a hellish underworld in which he is compelled to go up to people chained against the wall and being tortured for unspoken sins and ask them if they know where the exit is, it's an ambitious game!

-What really stands out beyond the asset theft is its sense of scale and scope, bouncing from exploration to solving murder mysteries to battles to somehow save humanity to dealing with truly terrifying children to doing puzzles we have to assume exist solely because there was a model available on a 3D props store that made someone go "Aha!", all presented with a certain childlike innocence.
+What really stands out beyond the asset theft is its sense of scale and scope, bouncing from exploration, to murder mysteries, to a battle to somehow save humanity, to dealing with truly terrifying children, to doing puzzles we have to assume exist solely because there was a model available on a 3D props store that made someone go "Aha!", all presented with a certain childlike innocence.
 The kind of child who looks at pure undriven snow and thinks "Ash from a furnace where they burn people and rend their flesh!"
-So, both creepy, and a little bit stupid.
+Both creepy and a little bit stupid.
 A crap Antichrist, perhaps.
 And should you believe in the Antichrist, clearly, a crap one is what we should hope for.
 Even in a world protected by Bibleman.